-When commencement of travel is delayed by more than 30 school days, the student is no longer eligible to be enrolled in distance education and is required to seek enrolment at the local school.
+When the commencement of travel is delayed by more than 30 school days, the student is no longer eligible to be enrolled in distance education and is required to seek enrolment at the local school.

-In addition to the common requirements for enrolment the following are required:
+In addition to the common requirements for enrolment, the following are required:

-- a statutory declaration stating the family's intention to travel, the anticipated duration of this travel, the student's NSW home address before the travel, and their expected home address after the travel - a comprehensive itinerary showing addresses for at least six weeks in advance.
+- documentation of a permanent residential address for the linked distance education school - a statutory declaration stating the family's intention to travel, the anticipated duration of this travel not exceeding 200 school days - a comprehensive itinerary showing addresses for at least six weeks in advance.